 With defense systems that were almost impenetrable, the valley was, during long periods of time, left for the PAVN forces.
 Over the years U.S. forces carried out a number of operations in the valley, some of them are described on the Ashau Valley page.
 There were also smaller reconnaissance missions launched regularly.

 In 1969, plans were drawn up for a large operation to establish a number of bridgeheads in the valley in order to destroy the PAVN forces that were stationed in the central parts of the valley.
 Operation Apache Snow started with establishing firebases on hilltops on the eastern ridges and then the main forces assaulted the western parts.
-One of the hills was Doi Abia also known as Hill 937.
-Forces, primarily from the U.S. 187th if the 101st Airborne, The Rakkasans, landed on the foot of the hill and started the ground assault.
+One of the hills was Doi A Bia also known as Hill 937.
+Forces, primarily from the U.S. 3rd Battalion of the 187th of the 101st Airborne, The Rakkasans, landed on a ridgeline of the hill and started the ground assault.
 As they met serious resistance, it became clear that the hill was one of the most fortified places in the entire valley.

 Trenches, tunnels and bunkers littered the hill and the PAVN forces seemed determined not to let anyone up.
 Perhaps the biggest obstacle was the terrain, or as the late Lt.
 Frank Boccia stated: *If the terrain had been like in the movie (Hamburger Hill, 1987), we would have taken the hill the first day.”
 Lt.
-Boccia was one of the platoon leaders in the Rakkasans (187th Airborne) who charged the hill, and he has written “The Crouching Beast” which describes the initial battles of the operation as well as the fight for Hill 937.
+Boccia was one of the platoon leaders in the Rakkasans (187th Airborne) who charged the hill.
+Lt.
+Boccia wrote “The Crouching Beast” which describes the initial battles of the operation as well as the fight for Hill 937.
 The book is a must read for anyone interested in the history of the war.

-As the objective to destroy the PAVN forces on the hill was met the U.S. forces stayed on only a few weeks before moving on to new missions.
+As the objective to destroy the PAVN forces on the hill was met, U.S. forces stayed on a couple of months before moving on to new missions.

 How to get there

 The hill is not located in the actual Ashau valley, but in a side valley stretching west from Aluoi town towards the Laotian border.
 It is possible to visit the hill, but a special permit and an approved guide is needed.
 Ask at your hotel in Aluoi and they might be able to help you.
 Climbing the hill takes a lot of energy and is only recommended for fit and healthy people.
 Going up the hill will require at least half a day, more for those who wants to spend time discovering.
-With that we recommend those who wants to try this to stay over night in Aluoi even though it is still quite close to Hue.
+With that we recommend those who wants to try this to stay over night in Aluoi even though it is still possible to do the visit on a daytrip from Hue.